zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

  Vera asks her friend Wang, “How do these pants look  on me?”
 Vera wants to know how a pair of pants look on her, meaning do th ey look good, do they make her look fat, and so on.
 Wang says, “Uh, aren’t the y a little too tight?”
 If we say a pair of pants or a shirt is “tight” (tight), we mea n it’s a little too small for you.
 It fits against your skin so much so that it looks small on  you.

 Wang says, “They look like they’re cutting off circ ulation in your legs.”
 Wang is telling Vera that the pants she has on look like th ey’re “cutting off circulation” in her legs.
 “To cut off circulation” means not to all ow blood to flow or go freely into a certain part of your body.
 Wang is saying that th ese pants are so tight on Vera’s legs that the blood isn’t able to go there c orrectly.
-He probably doesn’t mean that literally, but he’s trying to emphasize t o Vera that they’re too small for her.
+He probably doesn’t mean that literally, but he’s trying to emphasize to Vera that they’re too small for her.

 Vera doesn’t agree exactly.
 She say, “They’re a lit tle snug, but they show off my curves, don’t they?”
 If something is “snug” (snug),  it’s a little too small – perhaps not so small that you can’t wear it, but a little t ight.
 Vera recognizes that the pants are a little too small for her, but she says they’r e just a little snug.
 However, she likes them because they “show off her curves.”
 “To show something off” is a two- word phrasal verb meaning to reveal, to let other p eople see easily.